Will and testament: Election against the will

 The historical and social policy purposes of such statutes are to assure that the surviving spouse receives a statutorily set minimum amount of property from the decedent.
 Historically, these statutes were enacted to prevent the deceased spouse from leaving the survivor destitute, thereby shifting the burden of care to the social welfare system.

 In New York, a surviving spouse is entitled to one-third of her deceased spouse's estate.
-The decedent's debts, administrative expenses and reasonable funeral expenses are paid prior to the calculation of the spousal elective share.
+The decedent's debts, administrative expenses and reasonable funeral expenses are paid before calculating the spousal elective share.
 The elective share is calculated through the "net estate".
-The net estate is inclusive of property that passed by the laws of intestacy, testamentary property, and testamentary substitutes, as enumerated in EPTL 5-1.1-A. New York's classification of testamentary substitutes that are included in the net estate make it challenging for a deceased spouse to disinherit their surviving spouse.
+The net estate is inclusive of property that passed by the laws of intestacy, testamentary property, and testamentary substitutes, as enumerated in EPTL 5-1.1-A. New York's classification of testamentary substitutes that are included in the net estate makes it challenging for a deceased spouse to disinherit their surviving spouse.